chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 protocol were used only as part of a Solaris a prototype and there are no other implementations of NFSACL version 4, it is not included in the protocol description appearing in this document.

+## Redaction of GETXATTRDIR Procedures

+The original NFSACL protocol contained a GETXATTRDIR procedure that was meant to provide clients access to named attributes (auxiliary streams) stored with each shared file.
+These procedures were later introduced in NFS version 4 {{RFC8881}}.

+As far as this author is aware, named attribute support was only ever implemented in Solaris, and the procedures here were strictly prototypes.
+There is little to no public documentation beyond what can be found in the original nfs_acl.x file.

+Therefore, the GETXATTRDIR procedures are not included in the protocol description appearing in this document.

 ## Code Compilation Requirements